buley/personal/src/content/mantras.md

 - Make moves that future you will thank you for
 - Your name should mean something when spoken
 - Do something worthy of being remembered

----

-*These mantras are not mere words—they are principles of operation, standards of excellence, and guides for mastery.*